Frobenius manifold structures on the spaces of abelian integrals: Introduction

 \section{Introduction}

 Frobenius manifolds are manifolds with a flat metric and a multiplication in the tangent sheaf, subject to some constraints.
-Frobenius manifolds come from physics, where they govern deformations of certain topological quantum field theories.
-In mathematics they arise in two different situations, corresponding to A-models and B-models in physics.
+Frobenius manifolds were introduced by B.~Dubrovin in~\cite{Dubrovin1,Dubrovin2} as a mathematical framework for deformations of topological quantum field theories (see also~\cite{Dubrovin}).
+In mathematics Frobenius manifolds arise in two different situations, corresponding to A-models and B-models in physics.
 In an A-model one counts rational curves on a variety; this is also known as Gromov--Witten invariants.
 The generating function for these invariants is the potential for the corresponding Frobenius manifold.
-A-models are beyond the scope of our paper.

-In a B-model one studies complex analytic deformations of a certain structure.
-The best known examples are extended moduli spaces of Calabi--Yau manifolds~\cite{KonBar} and the unfoldings of hypersurface singularities~\cite{Saito, Sabbah}.
+This paper is concerned with B-models.
+In a B-model one studies deformations of a certain complex structure (formal or analytic).
+The best known examples are extended moduli spaces of Calabi--Yau varieties~\cite{KonBar} and the unfoldings of isolated singularities~\cite{Saito} (see~\cite{Sabbah} for an exposition).
 We would like to mention that Frobenius structures are important for mirror symmetry: if two varieties are mirror dual to each other, then the A-model Frobenius manifold, corresponding to the first variety, is isomorphic to the B-model Frobenius manifold, corresponding to the second.